andrewpatcarr/CV_OrigamiRobot_Fall2024/setup.md

 2. Run the installer
 3. After connecting the camera to the computer, the camera should show up on the Intel RealSense Viewer

+note: this step is not necessary to use REALSENSE with python script

 Python:
 ---
 1. As of 09/30/2024, pyrealsense2 is not supported with python 3.12.